Your staff are your

 - ISO 27001:2022: Control 6.3 (Information security awareness, education and training) requires all personnel to receive appropriate awareness education relevant to their role.
 Control 6.2 (Terms and conditions of employment) requires security responsibilities to be communicated to all staff

-- Rwanda Data Protection Law No 058/2021: Article 30 includes organisational measures as a requirement for data protection.
+- Rwanda Data Protection Law No 058/2021: requires data controllers and processors to implement appropriate technical and organisational security measures.
 Staff training is a core organisational security measure that demonstrates compliance

-For the full picture of social engineering threats and why training matters, see our article: social engineering threats facing East African financial institutions.
+For a real example of how human-factor weaknesses translate into financial loss, and why training matters, see our analysis: lessons from a major bank fraud incident in Rwanda.
 For information on our flagship services: penetration testing, security assessments, custom tooling, and managed security.

 Request a training programme